antonisstathis/MilitaryServicesDocs/FrontEndDocs/SoldiersServicesList.md

 data of the new calculation which is the last one after this event and show them in the table html element.

-	When the user clicks the Services Of Unit button then with the use of shorthand @change the method navigateTo is called and i pass there the path '/servicesOfUnit' which corresponds to the ServicesOfUnit,vue component.
+	When the user clicks the Services Of Unit button then with the use of shorthand @change the method navigateTo is called and i pass there the path '/servicesOfUnit' which corresponds to the ServicesOfUnit.vue component.
 The method navigateTo uses the router so that render the ServicesOfUnit.vue component.
 This component is explained in the ServicesOfUnit.ms file.